 Potter, Pam O’Hara

-Pam’s distinctive colors and glazes are warm and comforting to the touch and her artistic talent shines through in her beautiful decorative tiles and in the shapes of her vessels.
+Pam’s distinctive colors and glazes are warm and comforting to the touch and her artistic talent shines through in her beautiful shapes of her vessels.
 Pam is one of the owners of Artistica Gallery.

 Growing up in Cincinnati, Pam used to gather the natural clay from the creek bed and form objects d’art.
 At least her mother thought so….
 Fast forward to after college graduation and she decided to take a “clay” class from Charlie Blosser at Oakland Community College and she caught the “bug” once again.
 And the rest is history, as they say.